Blog » Academic » How to Write an Introduction

 Here's a writing tip: Don't write your introduction until you are revising your first draft.
 That way, you will have a better idea of what the paper actually says, instead of what you think it will say.

 If you follow these simple guidelines, you will be able to write a good introduction.
-See also our articles How to Write a Paragraph, How to Use Paragraph Transitions, and How to Write a Conclusion for more tips on writing.
+See also our articles How to Use Paragraph Transitions, and How to Write a Conclusion for more tips on writing.